nwg-piotr/nwg-shell/utilities-and-scripts.md

 - moving windows with key bindings/swaymsg commands will need you to change the window focus first; dragging windows with Alt+mouse pointer should work well, however;
 - stacking and tabbed layouts will behave oddly.
 If you're attached to them, turn autotiling off, or set the `Depth limit`.
 Both layouts will work normally back again below the depth limit.
-- Split width/hight settings allow to achive uneven 1st window split.
+- Split width/hight settings (since nwg-shell-config 0.4.8) allow to achive uneven 1st window split.
 You may use them e.g. on vertical outputs, or, together with `depth limit = 2`, to achive the windows behaviour similar to Master/stack DWL layout (`depth_limit = 2`, `splith_width = 0.9`).
 Both settings are experimental, and may cause some not yet known and unexpected behaviour.
 Use at you own risk, or set to 1.0 to turn them off.

 _Fake master/stack layout on HDMI-A-1_